 Make Managing Leap Years and Extra Pay Periods Easier!

-- As a leap year, 2020 increases the chance of an extra pay period, but this change isn’t exclusive to leap years!
-The number of pay periods you have can actually vary each year depending on pay date and frequency.
+- Leap years increase the chance of an extra pay period, but this change isn’t exclusive to leap years!
+The number of pay periods you have can actually vary each year depending on your pay date and frequency.

 - Our checklist will help you keep track of everything affected by an extra pay period, whether it’s a leap year or not.

-The 2020 leap year adds an extra day of pay to the year and increases the chance of an extra pay period, bumping the number from 26 to 27 for salaried employees paid biweekly (or from 52 to 53 for salaried employees paid weekly).
+Leap years add an extra day of pay to the year.
+This increases the chance of an extra pay period, bumping the number from 26 to 27 for salaried employees paid biweekly (or from 52 to 53 for salaried employees paid weekly).

 Because of this, you should count the number of pay periods you’ll have each year, regardless of whether it’s a leap year or not.
-If you have an extra period, you may choose to adjust employee paychecks and deductions.
-See our table below for the number of days in 2019, 2020, and 2021 to help you plan accordingly.
+If you have an extra pay period, you may need to adjust employee paychecks and deductions.
+See our table below for the number of days in 2022, 2023, and 2024 to help you plan accordingly.

 An extra pay period can affect salaried employees paid weekly or biweekly.
-In 2020, there are 53 Wednesdays and 53 Thursdays.
+In 2024, there are 53 Mondays and 53 Tuesdays.
 As a result, weekly or biweekly salaried employees paid on either of these days will experience an extra pay period.